-Mass Servers: Assisting the Pastor at Mass gives the students in grade six the opportunity to give service to the faith community.
+Mass Servers: Assisting the Pastor at Mass gives the students in grades five and six the opportunity to give service to the faith community.

 Sports: All extra-curricular sports are made available through St. John's Parish, the City of Delphos or St. John's Athletic programs.